©

 Sustainable Carnival: innovation and responsibility

-The initiative is supported by the Salvador City Hall and the Secretariats of Culture and Tourism and of Sustainability.
-The impact is direct: waste pickers, street vendors, baianas de acarajé, cordeiros, people with disabilities, children and traditional communities benefit in concrete ways.
-More than music, the project is an invitation to celebrate diversity, strengthen cultural ties and build sustainable futures between Brazil and the United Kingdom.
+The initiative had support the Salvador City Hall and the Secretariats of Culture and Tourism and of Sustainability.
+The impact was direct: waste pickers, street vendors, baianas de acarajé, cordeiros, people with disabilities, children and traditional communities benefit in concrete ways.
+More than music, the project invited to celebrate diversity, strengthen cultural ties and build sustainable futures between Brazil and the United Kingdom.

 Find out more about BaianaSystem